Nutritional Therapy vs Health Coaching: Where to Start, What to Look For, and How to Practice

 There are many routes one can take to become a health coach or nutrition coach.
 In this post, we will break down the complexities so that you can:

 - + Understand the important role of nutritional therapy and health coaches in today’s health environment

 - + Take a critical look at the validity of each certifying body

-- + Observe the career opportunities and average salary of a Health or Nutrition Coach
+- + Observe the career opportunities of a Nutritional Therapy Practitioner

 - + Determine if a career in nutritional therapy is right for you